Do these cold, short days have you dreaming about summer vacation?

 Tanadon Lertcharoensuk / Shutterstock.com

-For the four months of your savings program, order tap water in restaurants instead of other drinks.
-If you typically spend $20 a month in restaurant beverages, you’ll save $80 in four months.
+For the next few months, order tap water in restaurants instead of other drinks.
+If you typically spend $20 a month on restaurant beverages, you’ll save $80 in four months.
 If you’re inclined to drink alcohol in restaurants, the savings will be substantially greater.

 tanja-vashchuk / Shutterstock.com

 One of the marvels of online banking is your ability to set up and change automatic savings deposits on the fly.
-Establish a small transfer from your checking to savings — $50 a month, for example.
-Break it down by smaller weekly amounts if it’s easier.
+Establish a small transfer from your checking account to your savings account — $50 a month, for example.
+Break it down into smaller weekly amounts if it’s easier.

-Here’s a promise: You won’t notice the money is gone.
+You likely won’t notice the money is gone.

 Olena Yakobchuk / Shutterstock.com

 Take a part-time gig to scrape up some savings.
-If you net $10 an hour for 20 hours a month, you’ll have $800 saved — before taxes, of course — when your four months are up.
+If you net $10 an hour for 20 hours a month, you’ll have $800 saved — before taxes, of course — in four months.

-If you want something more flexible, check out “20 Clever Ways to Make Extra Money” for more ideas.
+If you want something more flexible, check out “20 Unusual Ways to Earn Extra Cash” for more ideas.

 Cabeca de Marmore / Shutterstock.com